Misfits-BE/Petition-Standalone/readme.md

 ### Customisation

-* Moest of our project are in Dutch.
+* Most of our project are in Dutch.
 You can change the language in `config/app.php`

 ## Colofon